biolab/orange3/doc/modules/data.storage.rst

     Return one or more rows of the data.

-    - If the index is an int, e.g. `data[7]`; the corresponding row is returned as an instance of :obj:~Orange.data.instance.Instance.
+    - If the index is an int, e.g. `data[7]`; the corresponding row is returned as an instance of :obj:`~Orange.data.instance.Instance`.
 Concrete implementations of `Storage` use specific derived classes for instances.

     - If the index is a slice or a sequence of ints (e.g. `data[7:10]` or